Women's suffrage in Canada: Suffrage continued

 The previously listed events regarding women's suffrage were only in accordance with White women's suffrage.
 Slavery in Canada meant that Black persons were legally deemed chattel property and not considered "people", and therefore did not possess the rights and freedoms granted to citizens, such as democratic participation.
 As slavery was gradually being abolished, Black persons were slowly being granted rights as British subjects from 1793 to 1834.
 As British subjects, they were entitled to civil rights, but this was extended only to property-owning men, as a gender barrier still existed for all women.

-Manitoba became the first province to grant the right to vote to women, which extended to both White and Black women.
+Manitoba was the first province to grant the right to vote to women, which extended to both White and Black women.
+Alberta and Saskatchewan followed soon after, as did BC after its passage in a 1916 referendum.

 The controversial Wartime Elections Act that passed on September 20, 1917, granted the federal vote to women associated with the armed forces.
 On May 24, 1918, the Women's Franchise Act was enacted, that granted female citizens over the age of 21 the federal vote, regardless if their province had approved enfranchisement.
-While women then gained the right to run as Members of Parliament in 1919, Agnes McPhail was not elected to the House of Commons until 1921.
+Women gained the right to run as Members of Parliament in 1919.
+In the next federal election in 1921, Agnes McPhail was elected to the House of Commons.
 The right to vote still had not been granted to Asian and Indigenous women.

 In the 19th and 20th century, Asian peoples began immigrating to Canada and were denied the right to vote in both provincial and federal elections.
 As well, Canadians with Asian heritage were denied the right to vote.
-In 1920, the Dominion Elections Act was passed by Parliament and it stated that provinces could not discriminate against people based on differences in ethnicity, but this still excluded Canadians of Asian heritage, meaning they were still denied the right to vote.
-The Dominion Elections Act was rescinded in 1948 and went into effect in 1949.
+In 1920, the Dominion Elections Act was passed by Parliament.
+It stated that provinces could not discriminate against people based on differences in ethnicity, but this still excluded Canadians of Asian heritage, meaning they were still denied the right to vote.
+The Dominion Elections Act was rescinded in 1948, and a new law went into effect in 1949.
 The disenfranchisement of Asian Canadians was finally put to an end after World War II.